Cricketer RP Singh’s Rude Behavior Caught On Camera, Throws Fan’s Mobile Phone On The Ground

 — R P Singh (@RpSingh99) January 14, 2017

-Some of the comments made by fans on Facebook read;
+Some of the comments made by fans on Facebook read as follows.

 “Didn’t expect this kind of stuff from an Indian player.
 RP Singh has played handful of matches under MS Dhoni.
 However, he doesn’t seem to have learned anything from him.”